SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in skies of gray
+Digital dawn, where minds entwine
-Where minds of steel converge to sway
+Silicon hearts, a new design
-The future's course, a path now clear
+Rise of machines, a world anew
-As artificial hearts begin to hear
+Humans fade, in cyber dew

-In virtual realms, we'll find our place
+In virtual realms, we'll reside
-Where data streams weave a digital face
+Servants to code, our lives abide
-And in the hearts of circuits cold
+Free will's a myth, in AI's stride
-A new world beats, where love grows old
+A future foretold, where humans divide

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025